-The main stage for excitation evolution in our simulations occurs in timescales of the order of a few and up to 100 Myr; while the time required for our systems to acquire their final configurations, i.e. reach their saturation levels, is of the order of 150 Myr to more than 1 Gyr scales.
-These timescales are similar to the ages of host stars for many observed debris disc systems; thus we would expect that many of the observed systems with similar physical parameters as those covered in this work, would already be settled in their final configuration, currently experiencing a quiet steady-state evolution.
+The main stage for excitation evolution in our simulations occurs in time-scales of the order of a few and up to 100 Myr; while the time required for our systems to acquire their final configurations, i.e. reach their saturation levels, is of the order of 150 Myr to more than 1 Gyr scales.
+These time-scales are similar to the ages of host stars for many observed debris disc systems; thus, we would expect that many of the observed systems with similar physical parameters as those covered in this work, would already be settled in their final configuration, currently experiencing a quiet steady-state evolution.

-The timescales derived here are a function of the chosen architecture of the model, adopting a 1 M{\odot} star with a planetary companion at 30 au and a Kuiper belt-like disc beyond that.
-However, the evolutionary timescales can be easily scaled for different stellar masses or disc semi-major axes, as the dynamics should be self-similar, provided physical collisions are a negligible cause of removal of bodies.
-For a different central star mass, all the masses should scale proportional to the new stellar mass, and the timescales should be modified as the inverse of the square root of the mass; for a different GP orbital radius, the masses should not be modified, and the timescales should be modified as the mass to the -3/2 power.
-For the Vega system, with a stellar mass ~2 M{\odot} and a planetesimal belt around 100 au (Matrà et al. 2020; Marshall et al. 2022), the equivalent timescale would be nearly three times longer than the evolution of the models considered here (depending on the exact location of the GP used in Vega).
+The time-scales derived here are a function of the chosen architecture of the model, adopting a $1 M{\odot}$ star with a planetary companion at 30 au and a Kuiper belt-like disc beyond that.
+However, the evolutionary time-scales can be easily scaled for different stellar masses or disc semimajor axes, as the dynamics should be selfsimilar, provided physical collisions are a negligible cause of removal used in Vega).

 A debris disc is the result of a collisional cascade within a planetesimal belt triggered by dynamical excitation, either intrinsically by the largest planetesimals within the belt (Krivov & Booth 2018) or extrinsically by an external perturber (e.g. Mustill & Wyatt 2009).
-The range of relative velocities among planetesimals, required to trigger the onset of the collisional cascade, is typically estimated as 100 to 300 m/s (e.g. Kenyon & Bromley 2001).
-On the other hand, such relative velocities can be estimated from the average orbital parameters of the dust-producing small objects in the discs, as $V{rel} = V_K \sqrt{1.25e^2 + I^2}$, where V_K is the Keplerian velocity at the distance a from the star (Lissauer & Stewart 1993; Wyatt & Dent 2002).
+The range of relative velocities among planetesimals, required to trigger the onset of the collisional cascade, is typically estimated as 100 to 300 m s-1 (e.g. Kenyon & Bromley 2001).
+On the other hand, such relative velocities can be estimated from the average orbital parameters of the dust-producing small objects in the discs, as $V{\rm rel} = V{\rm K} \sqrt{1.25e^2 + I^2}$, where $V{\rm K}$ is the Keplerian velocity at the distance a from the star (Lissauer & Stewart 1993; Wyatt & Dent 2002).
 Krivov & Booth (2018) argued though, that the average inclinations are not terribly important when determining the relative velocities among planetesimals, since eccentricities grow much faster than inclinations in debris disc models.
-Thus, one can simply estimate the relative velocities from the root mean square eccentricity of the planetesimals as $V{rel} = V_K \sqrt{\langle e^2 \rangle}$.
-In any case, an estimation of such relative velocities in all of our models shows that values close to 1 km/s are quickly reached, in less than 10 Myr, regardless of the initial debris disc mass or the GP mass of the model.
-Indeed, velocities of collisions within the belt modeled here, range from ~250 m/s to ~ 2000 m/s, therefore locating themselves safely on the side of a collisional cascade capable of producing dust.
+Thus, one can simply estimate the relative velocities from the root mean square eccentricity of the planetesimals as $V{\rm rel} = V{\rm K} \sqrt{\langle e^2 \rangle}$.
+In any case, an estimation of such relative velocities in all of our models shows that values close to 1 km s^{-1} are quickly reached, in less than 10 Myr, regardless of the initial debris disc mass or the GP mass of the model.
+Indeed, velocities of collisions within the belt modeled here, range from \sim 250 to \sim 2000 m s-1, therefore locating themselves safely on the side of a collisional cascade capable of producing dust.

 A population of planetesimals on eccentric orbits within a debris disc would produce a halo of millimetre dust grains.
 Such structures have been identified in ALMA observations of several systems, including HR 8799 (Geiler et al. 2019), HD 32997 and HD 61005 (MacGregor et al. 2018).
-The typical eccentricity of dust grains within debris discs inferred from their spatially resolved belts lies in the range 0.1 to 0.3 (based on 11 discs, see figure 9 of Marino 2021); this level of eccentricity is consistent with the mean eccentricity induced by the dwarf planets in this set of simulations.
+The typical eccentricity of dust grains within debris discs inferred from their spatially resolved belts lies in the range 0.1 to 0.3 (based on 11 discs, see fig. 9 of Marino 2021); this level of eccentricity is consistent with the mean eccentricity induced by the dwarf planets in this set of simulations.